alahamedbasith/SmartEngineer_Assignment/README.md

 Iam pursuing UG in BE Computer Science and Engineering.I want jobs for my most interesting field in AI,Data Science,Machine Learning,Big Data, Statistics and Business.

-Here are my assingments in this respository,Iam already know some familiar topics in C.So,I only try pattern programming.Hereafter,I will upload remaining difficult topics in C.
+Here are my assingments in this respository,Iam already know some familiar topics in C.So,I only try pattern programming.Hereafter,I will learn and upload remaining difficult topics in C.